abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 - **Shortcuts:** This creates a link to the data, and we can use Visual query views to transform it.
 We are going to use Shortcuts in this lab.

 - **Notebooks:** This requires us to write code.
-It is a developer friendly approach.
+It is a developer-friendly approach.

 - **Dataflow Gen2:** You are probably familiar with Power Query or Dataflow Gen1.
 Dataflow Gen2, as the name indicates, is the newer version of Dataflow.
 It provides all the capabilities of Power Query / Dataflow Gen1 with the added ability to transform and ingest data into multiple data sources.
 We are going to introduce this in the next couple of labs.

 - **Data Pipeline:** This is an orchestration tool.
 Activities can be orchestrated to extract, transform, and ingest data.
-We will be using Data Pipeline to execute Dataflow Gen2 activity which in turn will perform extraction, transformation, and ingestion.
+We will be using Data Pipeline to execute Dataflow Gen2 activity, which in turn will perform extraction, transformation, and ingestion.

 We will start by creating a Shortcut to ingest data into a Lakehouse from an ADLS Gen2 data source.
 Once ingested, we are going to use Visual